VSF1/gphoto-webui/README.md

 3.)
 Install the following packages.

-sudo apt install imagemagick php php-cli php-imagick gphoto2 zip unzip exiv2 lftp rsync
+sudo apt install imagemagick php php-cli php-imagick gphoto2 zip unzip exiv2 lftp rsync inotify-tools

 Note: You do not need a web server.
 In fact, I wouldn’t recommend it for this little app because this app will need more elevated permissions than the www-data user has.
 Configuring the server to run a user with elevated permissions might work, but not necessary.
 PHP has a built in development server that will work just fine and also run as the logged on user.